rodneyshupe/Cookbook/Recipes/Baking/Breads/HamburgerBuns.rst

    with tip of paring knife.
 4. Cover loosely with plastic and let rise at room temperature until doubled in size, about 1 hour.
-Adjust oven racks to upper-middle and lower-middle positions and heat oven to 350 degrees.
+Adjust oven racks to upper-middle and lower-middle positions and heat oven to 350F.
 5. Discard plastic and brush tops and sides of dough balls with beaten egg (you do not need to use all of it).
 Sprinkle tops of dough balls with sesame seeds, if using.
-6. Bake until buns are deep golden brown and register 205 to 210 degrees in center, 18 to 20 minutes, switching and rotating sheets halfway through baking.
+6. Bake until buns are deep golden brown and register 205 to 210F in center, 18 to 20 minutes, switching and rotating sheets halfway through baking.
 Transfer sheets to wire racks and let cool completely, about 30 minutes.
 Serve.
 (Buns can be stored in zipper-lock bags at